ansibug

 Breakpoints

-The first step to debugging a playbook is to place a breakpoint on the task you wish to stop at.
+For a line breakpoint the first step to debugging a playbook is to place a breakpoint on the task you wish to stop at.

 set_breakpoint